RieGan/Ideapad-S340-15iwl-Hackintosh/README.md

      F6 → 6 → Y → H → N
 ```

 Power on the laptop while pressing F2 at boot.
 You'll see a lot of debug options.
 Don't mess with them.
-We only need to change one setting.
+We only need to change this settings.

 | Config            | How-to |
 | ------------------|--------|